Media Redundancy Protocol

 MRP CLI configuration parameters

 The MRP CLI configuration parameters are a category for configuring the MRP on a network device.
-These optional parameters enable redundancy and resiliency in network communication.
+These optional parameters help provide both redundancy and resiliency in network communication.

-A unique identifier represents the MRP ring, ensures the correct recognition and communication within the ring.
+• domain-id: A unique identifier that represents the MRP ring and ensures correct recognition and communication within the ring.

-A logical name assigned to the MRP domain-ID for easier management and identification.
+• domain-name: This is a logical name assigned to the MRP domain ID to make management and identification easier.

-Define the timing parameter, with the default set to 200 milliseconds, which controls how quickly the ring responds to topology changes.
+• profile: This setting defines the timing parameter (default 200 ms), which controls how quickly the ring responds to topology changes.

-The VLAN used for transmitting MRP frames, separating MRP traffic from other network data.
+• vlan-id: This is the VLAN used for transmitting MRP frames, which separates MRP traffic from other network data.

 Key components of MRP CLI configuration

-You must configure the device as an MRA (Media Redundancy Auto Manager) node and associate with two MRP ports.
+• Node setup: Configure the device as an MRA (Media Redundancy Auto Manager) node and associate it with two MRP ports.

 • Ring count limits: